 Note for the both Bro Hugs; under no circumstances should any man gently place his head on the other mans shoulder or bosom.
 This pushes the hug into the “unacceptable” zone and is inappropriate in the workplace.

 These Professional Fly Fishing anglers can be seen here on the Evolution Anglers Blog

 Up High, Down Low (technically not a hug, but the same feeling of brotherhood and camaraderie is communicated)

-I was with some fellow Fly Fishing bums and two guys who will take a bullet for each other got out of their trucks and instead of the usual handshake, they pulled off the “Up High, Down Low” from Scrubs.
+I was with some fellow Fly Fishing bums when two guys who will take a bullet for each other got out of their trucks and instead of the usual handshake, they pulled off the “Up High, Down Low” from Scrubs.
 This is not a move for amateurs.
 Up High, they bumped chests in the normal “I just slam dunked on you biatch” fashion that two team mates will share in an emotional victorious moment.
 The Coue de tat was a PeeWee Herman – esqe dance move.
 This was a coordinated single thrusting of their pelvises forward, towards each other.
 (There was no sword crossing or physical contact.)
 They came close enough that all witnesses took a quick deep breath as they saw what was going to happen, but then were able to let it out, as the two bodies stopped just short of physical contact.
 This actually takes quite a bit of coordination and teamwork.
 Probably not appropriate in mixed company, and I wouldn’t recommend this type of hug in the workplace, but amongst a couple of fly fishing guides that live extreme outdoor lifestyles, I don’t think their brotherhood could have been communicated more effectively.
 Yes, I did feel left out.

 Comraderie team hug